+The policy states that the branch with customer responsibility is required to accept and manage customer complaints.
+Complaints must be dealt with promptly, while considering all rules relevant to the subject of the complaint.
 Complaints must be taken very seriously and regarded as an opportunity to correct a mistake or misunderstanding.
-The customer in question must be treated with respect and understanding, regardless of the size of their commitment with the Group.
-The aim of Handelsbanken's complaints management is that the person making the complaint must be very satisfied with the Bank's handling of it.
+The aim of the Bank's complaints management is that the person making the complaint must be very satisfied with the Bank's handling of it.